ArndEmpting/LittlePeople/RFCs/RFC-002-Core-Entity-Models.md

 - Family relationships (partner, parents, children)
 - Life status tracking (alive/deceased)

+where suitable (like personality traits, Wealth status and Health status ) those attributes will be represented using enumerations with a numeric value representation.
+That way we know how strong a certain trait is represented in a person. or how wealthy a person is. or health can detieriorate over time. and health and wealth can change from one state to another.

 #### Supporting Enumerations

 The system requires several enumerations to model discrete states and characteristics: